Our Initiatives

 • Caring ProjectConsult operating room staff after complications or significant life issues

-• Peer groups for early to mid-career women:
+• Peer groups supporting early- to mid-career women:

 • Listen about issues Duke Surgery women face at work and brainstorm possible solutions

-• Stability ChampionsAvailable for support on a daily basis across Duke Surgery when people need assistance
+• Civility ChampionsAvailable for support on a daily basis across Duke Surgery when people need assistance

 • Movement Project: Operation Room based, interventions when musculoskeletal issues arise for trainees, attendings, and staff